vmware/vic-product/docs/user_doc/vic_vsphere_admin/download_vic.md

 To obtain the latest official release of vSphere Integrated Containers, go to the [official vSphere Integrated Containers downloads page on vmware.com](http://www.vmware.com/go/download-vic) and download the OVA installer.
 The OVA installer allows you to deploy all of the vSphere Integrated Containers components.

-Full support of vSphere Integrated Containers requires the vSphere Enterprise Plus or vSphere Remote Office Branch Office (ROBO) Advanced license.
+vSphere Integrated Containers depends on certain features that are available in the vSphere Enterprise Plus or vSphere Remote Office Branch Office (ROBO) Advanced licenses.
 To make a support request, contact [VMware Global Support](https://www.vmware.com/support/product-support-centers.html).

 ## Open Source Builds of vSphere Integrated Containers ##